aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 - These are meant to challenge you to become comfortable applying the material.
 	- Document your effort
 	- Get started early
-	- Seek answers to your questions in office hours and lab
+	- Seek answers to your questions in office hours, in lab, or on Slack!

 # Project

 - You will take data from a scientific paper, and implement a machine learning method using best practices.
-- A list of papers with is provided on the website as suggestions.
+- A list of papers and data repositories is provided on the website as suggestions.
 - Absolutely go find ideas that interest you!
 - More details to come.
-- First deadline will be to pick a project topic.
+- First deadline will be in week 6 to pick a project topic.

 # Exams